 Math has always been a part of my life.
 Growing up, my father was always doing math in his head, even though he was a historian, and not a mathematician.
-And I grew up in West Lafayette, Indiana, home of Purdue University, which is well known as an engineering school, and has a campus teeming with technical types.
+In addition, I grew up in West Lafayette, Indiana, home of Purdue University, which is a big engineering school, and has a campus teeming with technical types.
+A mathematical approach to things was sort of just “in the air”.

 I spent my primary and secondary school years surrounded by the sons and daughters of mathematicians, scientists, and engineers, in a school system where academic excellence mattered and where math was an important focus.
 Several of my classmates ended up as math and physics professors at MIT and other major universities.